Don’t Be Sidelined by Exercise-Induced Asthma

 How can you reduce your risk?

-Exercise-induced asthma is a chronic health problem that you can manage.
+Exercise-induced asthma is a life-long health problem that you can manage.
 Your doctor may give you a pre-exercise medicine to help prevent symptoms.
 It’s also important to follow these tips:

 • Warm up for several minutes by stretching and running in place.